JamBelg/Time-Series-Forecasting-with-R/README.md

 ## Introduction
-Time series forecasting is one of the most requested prediction techniques in business and production.
+Time series forecasting is one of the most important prediction techniques in business and production.
 The idea is to use historical data to predict future observations.</br>
 I will use the data of Store Sales-Time Series Forecasting in Kaggle competition.
 It is about sales in Ecuador between 2013 and 2017.
 You can download data from [Kaggle](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/overview) or directly from [my github](https://github.com/JamBelg/Time-Series-Forcasting-with-R).</br>

 I will use these libraries in this tutorial: